-The 2014-2015 Pittsburgh Symphony Orchestra (PSO) Season represents William Caballero’s 25th year as its Principal Horn under the Maestros Lorin Maazel, Marris Jansons, and Manfred Honeck.
-Before joining the PSO in May 1989, Caballero previously held Principal Horn positions with the Houston Symphony, Houston Grand Opera and Hartford Symphony.
-He held Third Horn positions with the Montreal Symphony, Montreal Opera, and acting Third Horn with the Boston Symphony and Boston Pops.
-He has also performed as guest Principal Horn with the Philadelphia Orchestra, the Los Angeles Philharmonic, and the St. Louis Symphony.
+The 2022-2023 Pittsburgh Symphony Orchestra season represents WILLIAM CABALLERO’S 33rd as its principal horn under Maestros Manfred Honeck, Mariss Jansons and Lorin Maazel.
+He holds the Anonymous Principal Horn Chair.
+Before joining the symphony in May 1989, Caballero previously held principal horn positions with the Houston Symphony, Houston Grand Opera and Hartford Symphony.
+He held third horn positions with the Montreal Symphony, Montreal Opera and acting third horn with the Boston Symphony and Boston Pops.
+He has performed as guest principal horn with Chicago Symphony Orchestra, the Cleveland Orchestra, the Philadelphia Orchestra, the Los Angeles Philharmonic, the Dallas Symphony Orchestra, and the St. Louis Symphony.

-Currently, Caballero is the Associate Teaching Professor of Horn at Carnegie Mellon University School of Music.
-Previously, he held teaching positions at Indiana University Bloomington, Rice University in Houston, Texas, and Duquesne University.
+Currently, William Caballero is the associate teaching professor of horn at Carnegie Mellon University School of Music.
+Previously he held teaching positions at Indiana University Bloomington, Rice University in Houston, Texas, and Duquesne University.
 He has been invited and presented master classes throughout the world including Northwestern University, Colburn School of Music, New England Conservatory, University of Indiana Bloomington, Cleveland Institute of Music, Curtis Institute of Music, Manhattan School of Music, New World Symphony, and the Beijing and Shanghai Conservatories.
-The past two summers he joined the faculty of the Aspen Music Festival as performer and teacher.
-For the previous seven summers, Caballero was on the faculty and performed at the Pacific Music Festival in Sapporo, Japan.
+Summers have included teaching and performing at the Aspen Music Festival, the Chautauqua Music Festival, and the Pacific Music Festival in Sapporo, Japan.

-In January of 2012 Caballero began collaboration with the Internet music teaching company ArtistWorks.com based in Napa, California.
-His teaching website was release in September 2012 as the only complete horn teaching curriculum available via the internet for horn students worldwide.
+In January 2012, William Caballero began collaboration with the Internet music teaching company ArtistWorks.com based in Napa, California.
+His teaching website was released in September 2012 as the only complete horn teaching curriculum available via the internet for horn students worldwide.

 Recent chamber music performances include performing Brahms’ Horn Trio in E-flat major with Gil and Orli Shaham in Zankel Recital Hall, Carnegie Hall, New York and appearing several times live on National Public Radio’s (NPR) “Performance Today” in NPR’s Washington, D.C. studios.

-Caballero solo’s regularly with the PSO with most recent collaboration as soloist under Maestro Honeck.
-In April of 2014 William performed the world premiere of Robert Levin Edition of Mozart’s 1st Horn Concerto in D, and in September of 2012 performing the PSO premiere of Strauss Horn Concerto No. 1.
-Previous solo performances with the PSO have included Richard Strauss’ Horn Concerto No. 2 in E-flat with Maestro Maazel, Mozart’s Horn Concerto No. 2 in E-flat with Maestro Andre Previn, Mozart Concerto fragments with PSO Concertmaster Andres Cardenes, Britten’s Serenade for Tenor, Horn and Strings with Maestro Stanislaw Skrowaczewski and tenor, Anthony Griffey, Schumann’s Konzertstück in F, for four horns and orchestra with his PSO horn colleagues under the baton of Maestro Sir John Elliot Gardener, and the John Williams Horn Concerto under the baton of Maestro Leonard Slatkin.
+William Caballero solo’s regularly with the Pittsburgh Symphony with most recent collaboration as soloist under Maestro Honeck.
+In April 2014, Caballero performed the world premiere of Robert Levin Edition of Mozart’s 1st Horn Concerto in D, and in September 2012 performed the Pittsburgh Symphony premiere of Strauss Horn Concerto No. 1.
+Previous solo performances with the Pittsburgh Symphony Orchestra have included Richard Strauss’ Horn Concerto No. 2 in E-flat with Maestro Maazel, Mozart’s Horn Concerto No. 2 in E-flat with Maestro Andre Previn, Mozart Concerto fragments with Pittsburgh Symphony Concertmaster Andres Cardenes, Britten’s Serenade for Tenor, Horn and Strings with Maestro Stanislaw Skrowaczewski and tenor Anthony Griffey, Schumann’s Konzertstück in F for four horns and orchestra with his Pittsburgh Symphony horn colleagues under the baton of Maestro Sir John Elliot Gardener, and the John Williams Horn Concerto under the baton of Maestro Leonard Slatkin.

-Other recent solo appearances outside of the PSO have included performances in Montenegro with Maestro Ronald Zollman and with the Carnegie Mellon Philharmonic at New York City’s Carnegie Hall under the baton of former Principal Horn of the Chicago Symphony Orchestra, Dale Clevenger.
+Other recent solo appearances outside of the Pittsburgh Symphony have included performances in Montenegro with Maestro Ronald Zollman and with the Carnegie Mellon Philharmonic at New York City’s Carnegie Hall under the baton of former Principal Horn of the Chicago Symphony Orchestra, Dale Clevenger.

-In May 1992, Caballero premiered Benjamin Lees’ Concerto for Horn and Orchestra with the PSO under the baton of then-Music Director Lorin Maazel.
-Following the performances in Pittsburgh, he performed Lees’ Concerto in Spain, Germany, and England with the PSO on tour.
-In May 1996, Caballero recorded the concerto with the PSO and Lorin Maazel for New World Records.
+In May 1992, William Caballero premiered Benjamin Lees’ Concerto for Horn and Orchestra with the Pittsburgh Symphony under the baton of then-Music Director Lorin Maazel.
+Following the performances in Pittsburgh, he performed Lees’ Concerto in Spain, Germany, and England with the Pittsburgh Symphony on tour.
+In May 1996, Caballero recorded the concerto with the Pittsburgh Symphony Orchestra and Lorin Maazel for New World Records.